telerik/xaml-docs/controls/radspreadsheet/features/notes.md

 # Notes

 Since R1 2022 the Spreadsheet control supports working with notes.
 The Notes are used for making notes or annotations about the data.
-All notes can be found in the __NoteCollection__ of the worksheet.
+All notes can be found in the __Notes__ collection of the worksheet.
 More information about using notes in code is available here: [SpreadProcessing Notes](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/notes).

 #### Figure 1: Sample Note

 ![RadSpreadProcessing Notes](images/RadSpreadProcessing_Notes_03.png)

 ### Using Notes in your Application

 RadSpreadsheet enables working with notes through its UI.
 There are two ways for adding notes, via the context menu and from the Notes menu on the review tab.